deseven/iCanHazShortcut/README.md

 [![Mac Informer Editor's pick award](https://img.informer.com/awards/mi-award-epick4.png)](https:////macdownload.informer.com/icanhazshortcut/)

 ## binaries
 Latest **stable** release can be downloaded in [Releases section](https://github.com/deseven/icanhazshortcut/releases).
-You can also install it using Homebrew Cask, just run `brew cask install icanhazshortcut`.
+You can also install it using Homebrew Cask, just run `brew install icanhazshortcut`.
 Latest **unstable** build compiled from `master` branch can be downloaded [here](https://d7.wtf/s/ichs-dev.zip) (please don't use it unless you desperately need some functionality that's not available in stable release or want to help with testing).

 ## help & support